HeshanKarunaratne/notes/README.md

     - We can define any number of other methods like default methods, static methods

     21 .
 What is the order of JVM matching method arguments?
-    -
+    - Exact match: JVM looks for an exact match between the method parameters and the arguments passed.
+    - Widening primitive conversion: If an exact match isn't found, JVM looks for widening primitive conversions.
+    - Autoboxing: If no match is found with widening primitive conversions, autoboxing is attempted.
+    - Varargs: Finally, if no exact match is found, the JVM considers varargs as a last resort.

     22 .
 Why do we need OOP?
     - It helps us to think in terms of Real world objects
     - Pillars of OOP?
-        1. Abstraction: Show only what is necessary, hiding the complexity
+        1. Abstraction: Show only what is necessary, hiding the complexity.
+It helps in reducing programming complexity and effort by providing simplified view of objects
-            - Abstract methods do not have an implementation, it only have method signatures
+            - Abstract methods do not have an implementation, it only has method signatures
             - If a class have abstract method then the class needs to be declared abstract
             - An abstract class does not necessarily have an abstract method
             - Cannot be instantiated but abstract classes can have constructors: constructor can only be called during constructor chaining
             - Can have static methods and final methods
-            - Abstract class implements interfaces but it does not need to implement all methods
+            - Abstract class implements interfaces, but it does not need to implement all methods
             - Abstract classes cannot be final because making an abstract class final will stop the abstract class from being extended

-        2. Polymorphism: Objects act differently under different conditions
+        2. Polymorphism: Objects of different classes treated as objects of a common superclass, it enables methods to do different things based on the object that they are acting upon
             - There are 2 types of polymorphism
                 1. Static polymorphism(Overloading)
                 2. Dynamic polymorphism(Overriding)

-        3. Inheritance: Parent Child relationship
-            - All the methods are declared with the empty body and are public and abstract by default
-            - All the fields public, static and final by default
-            - Interface is used for full abstraction
-            - A class implements interface and implements all abstract methods
+        3. Inheritance: Where a class(child) inherits properties and behaviours from another class(parent)
+            - It's implemented using the extends
+            - Inheritance establishes an "IS-A" relationship between classes

-        4. Encapsulation: Hiding the data
+        4. Encapsulation: Is bundling of data and methods inside a single unit or class
+            - To hide the internal state of an object and only allow access through public methods
+            - Use private access modifier for fields to restrict direct access, and public methods to manipulate or access the fields
+            - Getters and setters are typical encapsulation techniques used to control access to object fields

     23 .
 What is a class and an object?
-    - A class is a blueprint of an object
+    - A class is a blueprint of an object, it defines the attributes and behaviours that objects of that type will have
-    - An object is an instance of a class
+    - An object is an instance of a class with its own unique set of attributes and behaviours

     24 .
 Is-A relationship and Has-A relationship?
-    - Whenever one class inherits another class it is called an Is-A relationship(extend)
+    - Whenever one class inherits another class it is called an Is-A relationship(extends)
     - Whenever an instance of one class has a reference to an instance of another class or same class it is known as Has-A relationship

     25 .
 What is method overriding and overloading?
-    - Overloading is same method name with different signatures
+    - Overloading is same method name with different signatures, return types can be same or different
     - Overriding is same method name with same signature, need to have parent child relationship and any method in parent class can be overridden in child class

     26 .
 Static(Compile) vs Dynamic(Runtime) Polymorphism?
-    - Static Polymorphism is implemented by Method Overloading
+    - Static Polymorphism is implemented by Method Overloading resolved at compile time
-    - Dynamic Polymorphism is implemented by Method Overriding
+    - Dynamic Polymorphism is implemented by Method Overriding resolved at runtime

     27 .
 What is an Abstract Class
-    - Abstract class is a Partially defined Parent class
+    - Abstract class is a class that cannot be instantiated on its own and typically contains abstract methods
-    - We cannot create constructors for Abstract classes
+    - It serves as a blueprint for other classes to inherit from and implement its abstract methods

     28 .
 What is an Interface?
-    - Interface is a contract
+    - Interface is a reference type that defines a set of abstract methods.
+    - Interfaces allows for abstraction, enabling the decoupling of implementation from the behaviour
+    - Java supports implementing from multiple interfaces
     - We cant write logic in interface
     - All the methods are public in an interface
     - Multiple Inheritance helps to add new methods without affecting the old interfaces
+    - Can have default method implementations

-    29 . what are static blocks and static initializers in Java?
+    29 .
+What are static blocks and static initializers in Java?
     - Static blocks or static initializers are used to initialize static fields in java.
     - Static blocks gets executed exactly once when the class is loaded
     - Static blocks are executed even before the constructors are executed.